 2007 - sophisticated, long, great intensity of aromas (mango, peach, honey melon) and striking acidity.
 Very long honeyed adtertaste.
 Great effort for the vintage.
 95p.

 2008 - reminiscent of 2006 but seemed a bit lighter on tasting day than 2006.
-However it seemed to have longer finish and better acidity.
+However, it seemed to have a longer finish and better acidity.
 92p.

 2009 - petrol, elegance, refined, great intensity of botrytised flavours, excellent balance and finish.
 Excellent stuff.
 95+p.